 Grant selections are made in October of each year.
-Project activity is to be completed by the following June.
+Project activity is to be completed by the following June, aligning with academic years.
 Grants usually range from $1,000-$2,000.
-Should funds remain from the first round, a second call for proposals will be sent out in early spring.
+Should funds remain from the first round, a second call for proposals will be sent out in early spring (selection by March).

 Lecturers, senior lecturers, and professors who are involved with language teaching and do not have visiting status are eligible to apply for grants.
 Graduate students are also eligible to apply, working under the supervision of a faculty member.
 Recipients are expected to update the LRC each month throughout the grant period on their project progress.
 Recipients will also present their results at an LRC end-of-semester workshop.
 Within 60 days of completion of the project, grantees are required to submit a report that will be posted on the LRC website.

 Types of Fundable Projects

 Projects may include a wide variety of activities in support of the teaching and learning of languages on Cornell’s campus and across the Consortium.
 These activities include, but are not limited to:

 - Development of instructional materials in print or multimedia format

 - Projects that will lead to curricular innovation

 - Research on the efficacy of projects or methodologies

 - Professional development such as offering a workshop or symposium involving participants beyond Cornell

 A list of previous projects is available below, including project reports.